Sign up to our Newsletter

 If you choose to enter the legal field in hopes of luxury and wealth, human rights law is definitely not for you.
 Human rights lawyers often begin their legal careers working at organizations where they are underpaid and overworked.

-This is why it is extremely important that you pick a good program and seek external internships and employment to boost your resume.
+This is why you must pick a good program and seek external internships and employment to boost your resume.
 Remember, everyone graduates with the same JD; your experience is what will differentiate you!

 Once you do obtain employment in this area of law, however, you’ll eventually make decent money.
-Human rights lawyers’ salaries tend to mirror the salaries of general lawyers reported by the US Bureau, which are $135,740.
+Human rights lawyers’ salaries tend to mirror the median salary of general lawyers reported by the US Bureau, which is $145,760.

 While the pay might not be as satisfying as you’d hoped, it’s important to note that the job itself is extremely satisfying!
 As a human rights lawyer, you’ll be directly impacting people’s lives every day and will be rectifying systemic injustice to help build a better future!